graciellehigino/the-return-of-the-fleas/manuscript.md

 for fleas (B) and rodents (C); PCA of the compositional component of PCD (PCDc) for fleas (D) and rodents (E).](figures/fig1.png){#fig:one}

-#### Each beta-diversity index relates in a particular way with phylogenetically community dissimilarity (PCD).
+### Each beta-diversity index relates in a particular way with phylogenetically community dissimilarity (PCD).

 As expected, _$\beta$s_ and PCDc are proxies for each other both for hosts and parasites, while PCDc is inversely correlated with _$\beta$wn_ ([@fig:twoA]).
-Communities with a high _$\beta$s_ value are very different from those around them, and the change in species composition could also represent a shift in the links inside these networks either becausen new species will probably explore different ranges of ecological niche or because the loss of species would also represent a loss of interaction.
+Communities with a high _$\beta$s_ value are very different from those around them, and the change in species composition could also represent a shift in the links inside these networks either because new species will probably explore different ranges of ecological niche or because the loss of species would also represent a loss of interaction.
 These changes in links inside networks are represented by _$\beta$os_, and its relationship with both PCDc and PCDp is highly